codestronaut/codestronaut/README.md

 * 👨🏻‍💻 Flutter Developer at Koltiva
 * 🔭 I’m currently working on
   - [Flutter Contents](#flutter-contents) 👇🏼
-* 🎯 2023 Goals: Make a contribution to Github everyday (Get 2023 Github activity GREEN 🤭)
+* 🎯 2023 Goals: Being a professional iOS Developer
-* 🌱 I’m Currently learning all about `Flutter`, `iOS native development`, and `Jetpack Compose`
+* 🌱 I’m Currently learning all about `Flutter`, `iOS Development`, and `Jetpack Compose`
 * 💬 AMA about Flutter 💙

 <br />